 However, it is also one of the most difficult countries for Americans to move to.

-- Public transportation around the country is fantastic
+- Public transportation around the country is fantastic, albeit expensive

 - Getting a UK visa gives you the options to live in English, Scotland, Wales, and Northern Ireland as well as several islands around the UK